 6 ways to ease physicians’ burden from coding, documentation and risk adjustment

-The COVID-19 pandemic has heightened the need for the nation’s hospitals and health systems to gain physician cooperation in documenting and coding patient risk.
+The COVID-19 pandemic and the ensuing deterioration of patient health status have heightened the need for the nation’s hospitals and health systems to gain physician cooperation in documenting and coding patient risk.

 Consider, for example, a 76-year-old patient with Type 2 diabetes and stage 3 chronic kidney disease, whose conditions were fully documented in the patient’s medical record and coded to the highest degree of specificity on all claims submitted in 2019.
 Let’s assume the patient not only refrained from visiting a physician’s office in 2020 due to COVID-19, but also was not comfortable enough with technology to receive telehealth services.
 Facing isolation, with severely reduced family and community support, the patient experienced growing depression and anxiety — and uncontrolled diabetes.
 The patient also began experiencing symptoms of high blood pressure and severely reduced access to healthy food as result of the increased financial strain brought on by the pandemic.
 Because the patient did not see a physician in 2020, none of this information was documented in their medical record or coded.